HeruEwasham/GenericParameterCollection/README.md

 - IEnumerable of ParameterCollection
 - Enum-types

+It also supports selecting an entry between different choices.
+It also support to select multiple choices.

 For the possibillity to differentiate if it should be possible to write multiline or not in a string, and if both the date and time is important in a DateTime, this is also possible to differentiate.
 This can for example be useful if you for example autogenerates input-forms for a gui.

 ## When should I use this?